 Internal Compliance Team.
-Sypris has established a management system for conflict minerals that includes an internal conflict minerals compliance team composed of members of management, including our Vice President and General Counsel, Corporate Controller, Director of Compliance, and persons responsible for supply chain activities at each of our businesses.
+Sypris has established a management system for conflict minerals that includes a compliance team (the "Compliance Team") composed of members of management and persons responsible for supply chain activities at each of our businesses.
 The team is responsible for implementing our Conflict Minerals compliance strategy responsive to the Rule and the OECD Guidance.

 Control Systems.
-Our internal control systems include the use of third-party data vendors, due diligence tools created by the Conflict-Free Sourcing Initiative ("CFSI"), use of the CMRT, adherence to records management and retention processes, and data retention in an electronic database.
+Our internal controls include, but are not limited to the use of third-party data vendors, due diligence tools created by the Conflict-Free Sourcing Initiative ("CFSI"), use of the CMRT, data retention in an electronic database and our Code of Conduct.

 Supplier Engagement.
-The Sypris internal conflict minerals compliance team considers and implements supplier best practices for conflict minerals compliance.
+The Compliance Team considers and implements supplier best practices.
 The Supplier Group was provided access to information and resources on conflict minerals and use of the CMRT, as well as contact information for parties responsible for our compliance.

 Grievance Mechanism.
 Sypris has grievance mechanisms whereby employees and others can report violations of its policies, including the Conflict Minerals Policy.
-Our Code of Conduct is publicly available on our website.
+Our Code of Conduct is publicly available on our website at: www.sypris.com.